shayabarry/fa19/resources.md

 ## Other Resources

 We will be posting all lecture materials on the course syllabus.
-In addition, they will also be listed in the following publicly visible [Github Repo](https://github.com/DS-100/su19).
+In addition, they will also be listed in the following publicly visible [Github Repo](https://github.com/DS-100/fa19).

 Here is a collection of resources that will help you learn more about various concepts and skills covered in the class.
 Learning by reading is a key part of being a well rounded data scientist.
 We will not assign mandatory reading but instead encourage you to look at these _and other_ materials.
 If you find something helpful, post it on Piazza, and consider contributing it to the course website.

-You can send us changes to the course website by [forking](https://help.github.com/articles/fork-a-repo/) and sending a [pull request](https://help.github.com/articles/about-pull-requests/) to the [course website github repository](https://github.com/DS-100/su19).
-You will then become part of the history of the Data 100 class at Berkeley.
+You can send us changes to the course website by [forking](https://help.github.com/articles/fork-a-repo/) and sending a [pull request](https://help.github.com/articles/about-pull-requests/) to the [course website github repository](https://github.com/DS-100/fa19).
+You will then become part of the history of Data 100 at Berkeley.

+## Local Setup

+Click [here]({{ site.baseurl }}/setup) to read our guide on how to set up our development environment locally (as an alternative to using DataHub).

 ## Web References